sinae99/Active-Directory-Home-Lab/README.md

 ## Introduction

-The main goal of this project is to set up a domain and connect our guest PC to it.
+The main goal of this project is to set up a domain and connect a guest PC to it.
 After configuring the network and DC, we will create user accounts.
 Then, we will join the client to the domain and verify that everything is working correctly.